NesCafe62/GeneticAlgorithm/README.md

 # GeneticAlgorithm

-Genetic algorithm library wtitten in С#
+Lightweight genetic algorithm library wtitten in С# with ability to customize operators and define own

 # Usage